 - Imports from China and Mexico have been the most problematic in recent years.

-- Inexpensive, fun plates and pieces are very often not food grade quality and can exceed current government standards.
+- Inexpensive, fun plates and pieces are highly suspect.

 - The regulatory system is poor and not to be trusted.